-Dem senators' report warns of Russian meddling across Europe
+Democratic report warns of Russian meddling across Europe

 Similarly, Finnish officials told Cardin's investigators that Finland has ramped up anti-disinformation efforts after Russian-leaning Twitter accounts "began tweeting misinformation and fringe viewpoints" before that nation's 2015 parliamentary elections — foreshadowing the surge in Russian-sourced fake Twitter accounts that proliferated during the U.S. presidential election.

-And just as Senate Intelligence Committee officials have questioned efforts of Facebook and Twitter to accurately determine the extent of Russian political messaging during the 2016 U.S. election, Cardin's team also noted alarming discrepancies between the extent of Russian troll activity found by independent researchers and far lower figures claimed by social media companies in European countries.
+Senate Intelligence Committee officials have questioned efforts of Facebook and Twitter to accurately determine the extent of Russian political messaging during the 2016 U.S. election.
+Cardin's team also noted alarming discrepancies between the extent of Russian troll activity found by independent researchers and far lower figures claimed by social media companies in European countries.
 The report advocates for social media companies to do a better job of auditing their platforms to determine the full extent of Russian disinformation flowing across them.

-Cardin's report urges Trump to set up an inter-agency "fusion cell" on Russian interference modeled on the National Counterterrorism Center that was created after the 9/11 attacks launched on U.S. cities by al-Qaida.
-The report also recommends that he convene an annual global summit modeled after similar forums on combating the Islamic State or homegrown violent extremists.
-Rapid response teams should be formed to defend ally countries after cyber-attacks, with an international treaty governing the use of cyber tools in peace time.
+Cardin's report urges Trump to set up an interagency "fusion cell" on Russian interference modeled on the National Counterterrorism Center that was created after the 9/11 attacks.
+The report recommends that the president convene an annual global summit modeled after similar forums on combating the Islamic State group or homegrown extremists.
+Rapid response teams should be formed to defend ally countries after cyberattacks, with an international treaty governing the use of cyber tools in peace time.

-It also calls on the government to increase the amount of aid it provides to promote democracy in Europe and publicly to expose any organized crime and corruption links to Putin.
-It adds that social media companies should be required to publicize the sources of funding for political advertisements along the same lines as broadcast and print media.
+It calls on the government to increase the amount of aid it provides to promote democracy in Europe and publicly to expose any organized crime and corruption links to Putin.
+It say social media companies should be required to publicize the sources of funding for political advertisements along the same lines as broadcast and print media.

 So far, the president personally has shown little interest in addressing Russia's activities.
 During a November trip to Asia, where he met with Putin, Trump said "he said he didn't meddle" and added: "I really believe that when he tells me that, he means it."